College of Forestry

 United States

 Dr. Michael E. Mann is a Presidential Distinguished Professor of Earth and Environmental Science at the University of Pennsylvania, with a secondary appointment in the Annenberg School for Communication.
 He directs the Penn Center for Science, Sustainability, and the Media.
 A leading climate scientist, Mann is known for his "hockey stick" graph showing the sharp rise in global temperatures over the past century.
 His work has advanced understanding of human-induced climate change and the need for action to mitigate its effects.
 He has received numerous honors, including the Award for Public Engagement with Science and the Tyler Prize for Environmental Achievement.
 In 2020, he was elected to the U.S. National Academy of Sciences, and in 2024, to the Royal Society.
 His upcoming book, Science Under Siege, is co-authored with Peter Hotez.
-Learn more about Dr. Michael E. Mann
+Learn more about Dr. Michael E. Mann.
+See press release for details.

 Dr. Katherine Richardson